marybeshaw/skill-building-program/badges-in-development/javascript/_micro_using-vanillajs.md

 -----

-Est. to complete: ___4h
+Est. to complete: 2h

 ## Goal
-- You have demonstrated the basic foundations of how to use VanillaJS
+- You have demonstrated the basic foundations of VanillaJS
-- You should have some experience making AJAX calls, manipulated DOM, handled DOM events, all with plain JavaScript, without libraries.
+- You should have some experience selecting elements, making AJAX calls, manipulating DOM, and handling DOM events, all with plain JavaScript, without libraries.

 -----